-"IDP" means the Integrated Development Plan of the City of Cape Town, which sets out the strategic and budget priorities adopted by the Council of the City of Cape Town in terms of section 25(1) of the Municipal Systems Act.
+"IDP" means the Integrated Development Plan of the City of Cape Town, which sets out the strategic and budget priorities adopted by the Council of the City of Cape Town in terms of section 25(1) of the Municipal Systems Act (Act No. 32 of 2000).

-"LTFP" means Long Term Financial Plan Policy of the City of Cape Town
+"LTFP" means Long Term Financial Plan Policy of the City of Cape Town.

-"MBRR" means the Municipal Budget and Reporting Regulations made in terms of section 168 of the MFMA (Act No. 56 of 2003);
+"Municipal Budget and Reporting Regulations (MBRR)" means the Municipal Budget and Reporting Regulations made in terms of section 168 of the MFMA (Act No. 56 of 2003).

-"MFMA" means the Local Government Municipal Finance Management Act No 56 of 2003.
+"Municipal Finance Management Act (MFMA)" means the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003).

-"MPRA" means Local Government: Municipal Property Rates Act, 6 of 2004 as amended from time to time as well as regulations published in terms of the MPRA, which is referred to as the "Property Rates Act" in the by-law but for the purpose of brevity, shall be referred to as the "MPRA" in this policy.
+"Municipal Property Rates Act (MPRA)" means Local Government: Municipal Property Rates Act, 2004 (Act No. 6 of 2004) as amended from time to time as well as regulations published in terms of the MPRA, which is referred to as the "Property Rates Act" in the by-law but for the purpose of brevity, shall be referred to as the "MPRA" in this policy.